 Our Mission and History

-Since 1991, RW's mission has been to preserve and enhance the economic, historic and social vitality of downtown Waterbury, Vermont.
+Since 1991, RW's mission has been to preserve, promote and enhance the economic, historic and social vitality of Waterbury, Vermont for residents, businesses and visitors, alike.
 With over 250 individual and business members, RW strives to create and maintain a vibrant community that is inviting, safe, economically sound, lively and livable.

 RW was founded in 1991 by a handful of Waterbury citizens committed to restoring the historic Stimson and Graves block, located at the corner of Main and Stowe Streets.
 For the first 17 years of operation, it was an all-volunteer organization and today still depends heavily on the volunteer service of our community members.
 In 2006, RW played a lead role in Waterbury’s successful application to become Vermont’s 22nd Designated Downtown, thus allowing property and business owners and the Town & Village of Waterbury to take advantage of special tax credit and grant opportunities.
 Following downtown designation, RW’s work broadened beyond bricks and mortar projects to a more holistic approach to revitalization that includes strengthening the local economy, encouraging physical improvements, and developing special events and promotional programs.